GetsugaTensh0/SISR/docs/guides/networked.md

 ### VIIPER

+VIIPER comes bundled with SISR on Windows, but on Linux it must always be installed as a system service.

-VIIPER comes normally bundled with SISR, but for networked scenarios you will have to run VIIPER on the recieving machine yourself.
+For networked scenarios you will have to run VIIPER on the receiving machine yourself.

 Instead of always interacting with the receiving machine yourself, VIIPER can be run as a background service that automatically starts with the system.